Home » Barcelona » Barcelona Zoo tickets

 The Primate section has a covered passage with glass walls that enables visitors to see animals climbing up, speedily sliding down ropes, and doing other ‘monkey business’ like eating their fruit.

-The Marmosets section with its Titi Monkey Gallery is the most visited Barcelona Zoo exhibit.
+The Marmosets section, with its Titi Monkey Gallery, is the most visited zoo exhibit.

 It was constructed in 1990 to house a sample of one of the world’s smallest primates- the South American Titi Monkeys.